hyperchomp/prgl/README.md

 ![prgl version](https://img.shields.io/badge/prgl-0.1.0-orange)

 **prgl is a personal project created to build my own games.
-I've made the code open source so anyone can re-use it, analyze it, and benefit from it.**
+I've made the code open source so anyone can re-use, analyze, and/or build their own projects with it.

-prgl is a code driven framework for making 3D games in a retro style similar to games made in the 80s and 90s, built from the ground up to natively render clean, chunky pixelated 3D graphics to modern displays.
+prgl is a code driven library for making 3D games in a retro style similar to games made in the 80s and 90s, built from the ground up to natively render clean, chunky pixelated 3D graphics to modern displays.

 ## Licensing